 After surgery to remove your lower bowel (rectum and anus), poo can't pass out this way anymore.
 So you need to have a colostomy.

-If the lower part of your bowel is removed, the surgeon brings the end of the bowel out onto the surface of your tummy (abdomen).
-You wear a bag over the hole to catch your poo.
-This can take some time to adjust to.
+A colostomy means the surgeon brings the end of the bowel out onto the surface of your tummy (abdomen).
+This opening is called a stoma.
+You wear a bag over the opening to catch your poo.

-After a colostomy, you will need to think about and adjust to practical issues and feelings around having a colostomy.
+After a colostomy, you'll need to think about and adjust to practical issues and feelings around having a colostomy.
 It can take time to get used to all these changes.
 But most people learn to do so.
 Your stoma nurse can give advice and support at all stages.

 Your body image and mood